 Certain of the securities holdings of the DFA International Real Estate Securities Portfolio, DFA Global Real Estate Securities Portfolio, International High Relative Profitability Portfolio, World ex U.S. Value Portfolio, World ex U.S. Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Series, Emerging Markets Small Cap Series, the Emerging Markets Value Fund, Emerging Markets Core Equity Portfolio and the Emerging Markets Targeted Value Portfolio in Approved Markets may be subject to tax, investment and currency repatriation regulations of the Approved Markets that could have a material effect on the values of the securities.
 For example, such funds might be subject to different levels of taxation on current income and realized gains depending upon the holding period of the securities.
 In general, a longer holding period (e.g., 5 years) may result in the imposition of lower tax rates than a shorter holding period (e.g., 1 year).
-The DFA Global Real Estate Securities Portfolio, World ex U.S. Value Portfolio, World ex U.S. Value Portfolio, World ex U.S. Value Portfolio, World ex U.S. Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Master Funds, the Emerging Markets Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Master Funds, the Emerging Markets Core Equity Portfolio and the Emerging Markets Targeted Value Portfolio may also be subject to certain contractual arrangements with investment authorities in an Approved Market which require a Master Fund or Portfolio to maintain minimum holding periods or to limit the extent of repatriation of income and realized gains.
+The DFA Global Real Estate Securities Portfolio, the DFA International Real Estate Securities Portfolio, International High Relative Profitability Portfolio, World ex U.S. Value Portfolio, World ex U.S. Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Master Funds, the Emerging Markets Core Equity Portfolio and the Emerging Markets Targeted Value Portfolio may also be subject to certain contractual arrangements with investment authorities in an Approved Market which require a Master Fund or Portfolio to maintain minimum holding periods or to limit the extent of repatriation of income and realized gains.